oyvindberg/scalajs-fullstack/README.md

  The Local Storage API is defined in `dom.localStorage`.
  You probably want to use uPickle for serialization

+- Breadcrumbs for the parent folders instead of the back button.
 ## Resources

 [Gitter room](https://gitter.im/scala-js/scala-js)